Diminishing Domain Bias by Leveraging Domain Labels in Object Detection on UAVs: Related Work

-With the release of the UAVDT \cite{du2018unmanned} and VisDrone \cite{zhu2018visdrone} datasets, several works develop models specifically aimed at object detection from UAVs \cite{vsevo2016convolutional,sommer2017fast,ding2018learning}.
 With \cite{bashmal2018siamese}, the concept of domains enters the field of object detection from UAVs, where a Siamese-GAN is introduced to learn invariant feature representations for labeled and unlabeled aerial images from two different domains.
 However, such a domain adaptation method's focus is to adapt the model from a fixed source domain to a fixed target domain.
 Fine-grained domains are utilized by \cite{wu2019delving}, where adversarial losses are employed to disentangle domain-specific nuisances.
 However, the training is slow and unstable, and domain labels are ignored at test time.
 Expert models are proposed in \cite{lee2019me} to account for objects with particular shapes (horizontally/vertically elongated, square-like).
 Since no domain labels are used in this work, they are formulated as a model ensemble too expensive to employ in multiple domains.
-A multi-domain learning approach for object detection is investigated in \cite{wang2019towards}, where the focus is on learning multiple distinct datasets.
+A multi-domain learning approach for object detection is investigated in \cite{wang2019towards}, where the focus is on learning from multiple distinct data sets.
 Transfer learning \cite{zhuang2020comprehensive} is different in that it generally aims to learn invariant representations, whereas multi-domain learning preserves the domain-specific representations.

+As opposed to the aforementioned works, we aim to leverage freely available environmental data from the drones' sensors.
+We try to leverage these so far overlooked domain labels at training and runtime to reduce the domain bias induced by highly imbalanced data sets.